 The tech industry’s very stable growth is evident in its performance as the pandemic emerged: It was one of just seven industries/sectors in Europe to grow in 2020.
 Only pharmaceuticals, mining, the public sector, health care and social work recorded higher or similar growth rates.
 And in 2021, technology sales continued to surge.

-Looking back at the sales evolution over the past 20 years, it is striking to note the shift in emphasis away from hardware and toward software and services.
+Looking back at the sales evolution over the past 20 years, it is striking to note the shift in emphasis away from hardware and towards software and services.
 At the turn of the millennium, hardware accounted for 61% of technology sales.
 By 2021, it was only 33%.
 These figures illustrate the fundamental change that the European tech industry has undergone, as the importance of the two key segments exactly reversed over the past two decades.

 The demand for digital services has not only heavily amplified the demand for various software—the need for IT services has risen sharply amid the increasingly large number of digital solutions, many of which present complexity.
 Especially in the past decade, demand has been driven by technological improvements in such areas as data analytics; software and services have become highly economically relevant.